tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 - **Conditionals**: using if and switch statements to set conditional routines
 - **Loops**: using for, while, and do statements to iterate over variables

-## Week 4 - Data Structures and Algorithms
+## Week 4 - Inheritance, Data Structures, and Algorithms

-- Various data structures
+- **Inheritance**: object orientation in JavaScript, pseudoclassicalism, prototypal inheritance
+- **Data Structures**:
 - Search and Sort
 - Various algorithms